GeoscienceAustralia/TsuTools/README.md

 tsusrc
 ---------
-(tsunami-source) Codes to generate the initial conditions for tsunami models based on earthquake source information
+(tsunami-source) Codes to generate the initial conditions for tsunami models based on earthquake or submarine mass failure source information

 bathtub